ProjetPP/PPP-QuestionParsing-Grammatical/IDEAS.md

 `Paris` for the location), or we output a short summary which would be identical for each question word.
 In the later case, simply drop the question word and the auxiliary.
 This lake of precision is unsatisfying (in comparison with existing tools), but it would be better than nothing.
+This can be even worst for other
+questions: `Who is Washingon?` and `Where is Washington?` refer to two different things (the person or the town).